Best Fixed Deposit Rates in Singapore [January 2025]

 Cash management solutions designed to maximise returns are also great alternatives to fixed deposits, and Syfe’s Cash+ Guaranteed is an excellent example.

-Cash+ Guaranteed places your funds in fixed deposits with banks regulated by the Monetary Authority of Singapore and is available in 3-month, 6-month, and 12-month tenors.
+Cash+ Guaranteed places your funds in fixed deposits with banks regulated by the Monetary Authority of Singapore and is available in 1-month, 3-month, 6-month, and 12-month tenors.

 It has some of the most competitive rates in the market.
 It’s a no-frills cash management solution that requires no minimum deposit amount and charges no fees.